Skip to content

 The most important factor that matters is: Do you need one?

-It is worth noting that all induction rice cookers are equipped with a pressure cooking function, which applies pressure during the cooking process.
+It is worth noting that most induction rice cookers are equipped with a pressure cooking function, which applies pressure during the cooking process.
 The gasket used in pressure cooking typically needs replacement every 1 to 2 years.
 While a pressure rice cooker is in operation, you cannot open the lid to add ingredients.

 Moreover, the addition of a pressure cooking feature often increases the market value of these models.
 The significant price range of $600 to $900 for rice cookers is primarily attributed to the inclusion of induction heating technology, which is priced 2 to 3 times higher than normal multifunction rice cookers.